-Email Deliverability: Six Key Questions to Ask Your Debt Collection Provider (and How TrueAccord Measures Up)
+Email Deliverability in Debt Collection: Six Key Questions to Ask Your Provider

 By on October 23rd, 2023 in Customer Experience, Industry Insights, Product and Technology, User Experience

-Did you know one of the most common reasons for missing a payment is because delinquent customers simply forget to pay their bill?
+Did you know one of the most common reasons for missing a payment is because customers simply forget to pay their bill?

 But staying top of mind for consumers is harder than ever using traditional call-and-collect methods considering stricter compliance regulations and the fact that 94% of unidentified calls go unanswered.
-Plus, surveys have found that when it comes to debt collection, 40% of consumers state email as their first preference of communication, and contacting through a customer’s preferred channel first can lead to a more than 10% increase in payments.

-Let’s look at six key questions to ask your collections partners, why each question is important, and how TrueAccord measures up.
-Want to learn more about email deliverability?
-Click here»»
+Let’s look at six key questions to ask your business partners about email deliverability in debt collection, why each question is important, and how TrueAccord measures up.

 Why It Matters